NkemRay/Parental-leave-Report/README.md

 ## Data pre process:

+Tool: Excel

-The data was not too messy.
+The dataset was not too messy.
 Just filled up the missing values on the numeric column with '0 ' because the number of missing values were 0ver 90% of the entire data. so deleting the records would lead to lost of important information.

 # Data Analysis:
 Imported the data into power BI, use power Query to accurately format some columns data types and DAX functions to create calculated measures needed for the analysis